ai-shifu/ChatALL/README.md

 1. **Refresh** - press `Ctrl + R` or `Cmd + R`.
 2. **Restart** - exit ChatALL and run it again.
-3. **Re-login** - click the settings button in the upper right corner, then click the corresponding login/logout link in the pop-up window to log in to the website again.
+3. **Re-login** - click the settings button in the upper right corner, then click the corresponding login/logout link to relogin the website.
-4. **Clear all messages** - click the broom button in the upper right corner.
+4. **Create a new chat** - click the `New Chat` button and send prompt again.

 If none of the above methods work, you can try **resetting ChatALL**.
 Note that this will delete all your settings and message history.